Silversunset01/dbm/tutorials.md

 To do this you'll need to store the last time something was run and compare it to the current time.
 **[This link](https://pastebin.com/EaBjackY) is the raw-data for the below command tutorial.**

-The real magic however is this script:
+The real magic, however, is this script:
 ```
 var duration = tempVars("time_var");
 var ms = parseInt((duration%1000)/100);